Half of UK workers are losing over nine hours of sleep a week worrying about their job, new research shows.

 Eight per cent of respondents said their nightmares revolved around an upcoming project while 7 per cent of people have dreamt about showing up to work naked.

 A quarter of people have experienced work-related nightmares while they’re on holiday.

 Psychologist and dreams expert Dr Ian Wallace said self-doubt and insecurity is the root cause of work-related nightmares.

 “Dreams and nightmares are how we naturally attempt to resolve the accumulated emotional tension from all the information we unconsciously absorb everyday”, he said.

 “Most of this tension is generated from encountering conflicts and challenges at work, particularly with colleagues, and so it’s natural that our jobs count for a lot of our dream activity.”

 Dr Wallace added that people and places in dreams should be interpreted as “symbols of personal realisation and development”.

-“For example, dreaming about getting a pay rise or being promoted are subtle ways of recognising untapped talent that is waiting to be brought to the surface.
+“For example, dreaming about getting a pay rise or being promoted are subtle ways of recognising untapped talent that is waiting to be brought to the surface, more infos at xxx.
 Even a nightmare about being sacked indicates a chance to step out of your comfort zone and make your own career choices”.